luka-duretic/DartArena/README.md

 The app provides signed-in users with personalized performance data, including detailed graphs and summaries.
 Track your progress over time by playing against opponents or practicing solo.
 Designed for all darts enthusiasts — from beginners to professionals — this application is the perfect tool to improve your game and analyze your statistics.

 ### Main Features
-More detailed view of the list belove is represented with UML Use-case diagram, [click here](https://github.com/luka-duretic/DartArena/tree/main/docs/app-functional-requirements).
+More detailed view of the list belove is represented with UML Use-Case diagram, [click here](https://github.com/luka-duretic/DartArena/tree/main/docs/app-functional-requirements).
  - user account management (UC1, UC2, UC3, UC4, UC5)
  - game modes (UC6, UC7)
  - result and statistics tracking (UC8, UC9 - detail statistics view)